The new Melbourne Road Reserve Playground is now open!

-Council is looking to upgrade the Melbourne Road Reserve playground located at the corner of Melbourne Road and Russell Avenue in Winston Hills, and we want your help in deciding the new playground equipment that should be included!
+Council has completed upgrading the Melbourne Road Reserve playground located at the corner of Melbourne Road and Russell Avenue in Winston Hills.

 No shade sails are planned for this playground.
 Three new fast-growing shade trees were planted in 2020 to protect the playground from the north and north-east sun, while the playground is already protected from the west by the established bottlebrush trees and surrounding homes.